SunnyAsar/places/README.md

 `Clone the project and cd into the directory`

 ### Install
-run `bundle install` to install all the dependencies of the project
+run `bundle install` to install all the dependencies of the project.

-run  `rails db:create` to create a new database for the project
+run  `rails db:create` to create a new database for the project.

-run `rails db:migrate` to get the migration schema setup in the new tables in the database.
+run `rails db:migrate` to get the migration schema setup in the database.

 ### Usage
 run `rails s` to get the project running